 Combing two African-American spirituals - When the Train Comes Along and The Gospel Train - with additional lyrics by the composer, this song is exactly what we have come to expect from Rollo Dilworth.
 A great piano accompaniment, vocal ranges that are totally appropriate, dynamic and creative ch

 When the Train Comes Along

-Based on the poem “Dreams” by Paul Laurence Dunbar, one of the first African-American poets to gain national prominence and recognition.
-Singing of the power of dreams and when they do they take all of us, singers and listeners, to higher heig
+Based on the poem Dreams by Paul Laurence Dunbar, one of the first African-American poets to gain national prominence and recognition.
+Singing of the power of dreams and when they do they take all of us, singers and listeners, to higher heights of hope and inspiration.

 When Dreams Take Flight

 Exploring the essence of the butterfly and its impact on nature, the tonalities shift with each passing phrase in the music.
 Consequently, each line of the text has its own character.
 This inspired text painting encourages singers to explore vocal colors to support the delivery of the text.